Jim Quinn: Talk show host

 After Quinn's program was canceled on B-94, he moved in 1993 to WRRK, where he gradually adopted his conservative political talk format.
 The program started in music format with Quinn as D.J., as Quinn in the Morning.
 But increasingly during breaks in music and during news reading he would editorialize.
-With the positive response he got from callers, and with increased ratings vs. the dominant a.m. radio The DVE Morning Show on WDVE (with Scott Paulson and Jim Krenn), the format eventually became entirely talk, focusing on conservative views of current events, and remained the only talk show on an otherwise music radio format.
+With the positive response he got from callers, and with increased ratings vs. the dominant FM radio The DVE Morning Show on WDVE (with Scott Paulson and Jim Krenn), the format eventually became entirely talk, focusing on conservative views of current events, and remained the only talk show on an otherwise music radio format.
 The program eventually moved to WPGB radio in 2004 when that station adopted an all-talk format that included conservative nationally syndicated shows like The Rush Limbaugh Show.
 Given the nature of his politics, the show was always locally controversial based on political affiliation.
 By 2008, Quinn's inflammatory language had earned him notoriety; for example, the Bill Moyers Journal on PBS noted he referred to the National Organization for Women as the "National Organization for Whores", which was often reported out of its full context, since Quinn would continue "...they're whores for liberal politics in general, and they were whores for Bill Clinton in particular."
 The Pittsburgh Post-Gazette reported that as of November 18, 2013, Quinn and his radio partner, Rose Somma Tennent, had been removed from the WPGB lineup.